AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ---

-## Give the students a 5 minute break
+## Break (5 mins)

 ---

 ## Introduction: Views (15 minutes)

-> Open a new Android Studio project to show off the Views
+> Instructor Note: Open a new Android Studio project to show off the Views.

-Now that we've covered the basics of Android's origins, and the tools we use to develop Android apps, let's create one of our own!
+Now, that we've covered the basics of Android's origins and the tools we use to develop Android apps, let's create an app of our own!

 Android apps can be broken down into two main components: visual and logic.
 The visual component is written in a markup language called XML, which will we discuss soon.
 The logic component is written in a programming language called Java.
 This controls all actions that occur in the app, such as what happens when you press a button.

-Today we are only going to be covering creating the visual elements of creating an Android app, and not dealing with the Java code that controls everything behind the scenes.
+Today, we are only going to be covering how to create the visual elements of an Android app and will not be dealing with the Java code that controls everything behind the scenes.

 #### What is a view?

 A **View** is the basic building block for any app's user interface (UI).
 Views define components that can be seen by the user, such as text fields, buttons, and images.

-> Open <a src="https://s3-us-west-1.amazonaws.com/udacity-content/PDFs/Common+Android+Views+Cheat+Sheet+(1).pdf">this cheatsheet</a> to show the students while you talk about each of the views
+> Instructor Note: Open <a src="https://s3-us-west-1.amazonaws.com/udacity-content/PDFs/Common+Android+Views+Cheat+Sheet+(1).pdf">this cheatsheet</a> to show the students while you talk about each of the views.

 Some of the most commonly used views are: